 Why did you choose to develop a sodium-based technology?

 The team chose liquid metal sodium as the reactor coolant because it has several excellent characteristics that include:

 - Operation at atmospheric pressure: Sodium is a high-temperature liquid with a boiling point that is far higher than temperatures experienced during operations.
-This allows operation at atmospheric pressure, meaning that the reactor can use thinner, easier to fabricate metallic structures.
+This allows operation near atmospheric pressure, meaning that the reactor can use easier-to-fabricate metallic structures.
 This also avoids the expense of large, pressure-retaining equipment and civil structures.

 - Exceptional heat transfer: Because sodium is a liquid metal, it has exceptional heat transfer.
 This results in high power density, meaning that large amounts of heat can be generated and harnessed with a small footprint.
 The main driver for the heat transfer is the coolant’s ability to transfer heat, its thermal conductivity, which is three times higher than stainless steel, the reactor structural material.
 High power density, combined with the inertia of the sodium pool configuration, leads to a smaller heat supply and heat removal systems.
 The high heat transfer of the reactor coolant, even under natural circulation, enables direct heat removal from the surface of the vessel by air.
 Heat removal from the vessel surface is responsible for a major reduction in equipment and structures versus previous nuclear technologies.

 - High Temperature: The high-temperature capability of the sodium drives eight percentage points higher thermal efficiency as compared to conventional light water reactors.
 It also enables process heat applications for refining and petrochemical processes, chemicals, forest products and other sub-sectors traditionally fueled by natural gas.
 The high temperature output allows for the use of an economic and proven thermal storage system.